sergmain/metaheuristic-docs/p/snippet.md

 ### Metadata
-Metadata is using for configuring a snippet.
+Metadata is being used for configuring a snippet.
-Metadata as solution for flexible configuration of snippet was chosen because in this case we can upgrade the code of Metaheuristic without loosing backward compatibility.
+Metadata as a solution for flexible configuration of snippet was chosen because in this case we can upgrade the code of Metaheuristic without loosing backward compatibility.

 Declaration of metadata in snippet's config is follow: